Asterisk on the NBA title? Coaches, players say not a chance

 No one is being gifted a title this season.

 “I saw (Houston guard) Austin Rivers said today, you know that the idea of an asterisk next to this championship, I think he said it exactly right,” Boston coach Brad Stevens said Wednesday.
-“This is going to be a super unique situation and whoever wins it’s going to really earn it.”
+“This is going to be a super unique situation and whoever wins it is going to really earn it.”

 Los Angeles Clippers coach Doc Rivers — Austin’s father — relayed a recent conversation he had with NBA Commissioner Adam Silver, who said if anything, the team that wins this title merits more than an asterisk.